bparanj/rom/second_chapter.md

 p Beetle.superclass
 ```

-This prints Car.
+This prints **Car**.
 This is obvious since we defined Beetle to be subclass of Car.
 How about the Car class?

 Step 7
 p Car.superclass